 Harvard University uses a student bill system to charge students for tuition and fees.
 Students can view and pay their bill online.
-More information will be sent to admitted/accepting students in spring/summer.
+More information will be sent to admitted/accepting students in the spring/summer before the program begins.
 The billing is available through my.harvard.
 Shortly after accepting their offer of admission, students will receive instructions for obtaining a Harvard Key (secure identification credentials) that will eventually allow them to access their bill information online during the spring/summer.
-Harvard does not accept credit-card payments.
+Harvard does not accept credit or debit card payments.
 The billing statement for the approaching fall semester should include the following: